 Choosing your wedding day colour scheme is one of the biggest decisions you’ll have to make early on in your planning process.
 As soon as you’ve set your venue, colour scheme is up there on the list that requires a big tick!
 Knowing your colour scheme will make all of the other detail decisions easier – invites, flowers etc. Image: Diana McGregor If you’re still struggling – here is a guide that I found in Martha Stewart Weddings to help you!

 Emmy London has opened the doors of it’s new flagship boutique on the Fulham Road.
-Having collaborated for several years with Emmy, I thought it was time to shine the light on her and her beautiful store!
+I thought it was time to shine the light on Emmy and her beautiful new store!